 - A wide range of A level subjects allows for pupils to prepare for almost any degree course.
 All the subjects offered at GCSE are also offered at A level and we also introduce new ones such as Psychology, Business Studies, Economics and Government and Politics.
 We also offer the EPQ in Lower Sixth. - Most pupils will study 3 A Level subjects.
 Those who wish to study Further Mathematics will study that as a fourth.
 Subjects are taught on a two year linear course with no AS in that subject being sat. - The Your Future Programme is a part of the curriculum for all Lower and Upper Sixth pupils and includes topics such as the Women in Society, the Political World, Higher Education and Careers.
-This course is seen not just as a "generalizing" addition to the A level programme but as a preparation for life after school. - o All Sixth Formers also participate in Friday Activities with Warwick School.
+This course is seen not just as a "generalizing" addition to the A level programme but as a preparation for life after school. - The majority of pupils take an EPQ, which encourages independent thinking and research and offers a high quality preparation for university.

+o All Sixth Formers also participate in Friday Activities with Warwick School.